Edwin Kaprat: Hernando County murders

 In the weeks following Goldsmith's death, a number of elderly women living in the area began receiving harassing phone calls from what was thought to be the same caller.
 On September 2, yet another fire erupted in Brookridge, this time at the mobile home of 79-year-old Lydia Riddell, a retired food store manager from Media, Pennsylvania and a friend of Goldsmith's.
 Upon investigating the home, police found her charred body inside, which had been bound with duct tape and showed signs of sexual assault.
-Due to this, Riddell's death was labeled a homicide, and due to the suspicious frequency of violent crimes in the area, authorities announced that they would be reviewing the Goldsmith case to see whether it was related to this incident or not.
+Riddell's death was labeled a homicide, and due to the suspicious frequency of violent crimes in the area, authorities announced that they would be reviewing the Goldsmith case to see whether it was related to this incident or not.

 The final incident occurred on September 26, when 87-year-old Lorraine "Alice" Burnham Dawe, a retired athlete, was found beaten to death at her mobile home in Spring Hill.
 Authorities determined that she had been sexually assaulted and killed after her assailant had repeatedly stomped on her neck.
-Due to the fact that she had been buried under a stack of bed spread and pillows set on fire, it was determined that the killer likely attempted to burn the home down, but the fire had failed to spread.
+Because she had been buried under a stack of bedding and pillows which were then set on fire, it was determined that the killer likely attempted to burn the home down, but the fire had failed to spread.
 With the announcement of yet another death of an elderly woman in the area, the FBI was called in to help the investigators as suspicions began to arise that there was a serial killer in the area.
-Due to this, local residents started reinforcing their door locks and arming themselves, in case they were the next potential targets.
+Local residents started reinforcing their door locks and arming themselves should they be the next target.